curso-r/stockfish/README.md

 additional software.

-The only downside is that the bundled version of the engine is Stockfish 11, not the most recent Stockfish 12.
-This is because the 12th version needs additional downloads, which would dramatically increase the installation time.
+The only downside is that the bundled version of the engine is Stockfish 11, not the most recent release.
+This is because, since version 12, the engine needs additional downloads, which would dramatically increase installation time.
 If you want to, you can [download](https://stockfishchess.org/download/) the version of your choosing and pass the executable as an argument to `fish$new()`.